Utah-CS3550-Fall-2023/assignments/hw6.md

   "100".
-- If the string has a percentage sign (it should, on a student's profile) or a fraction sign (it should, on a TA's profile), you convert it to a number by taking everything up to the non-whitespace character.
+- If the string has a percentage sign (it should, on a student's profile) or a fraction sign (it should, on a TA's profile), you convert it to a number by taking everything up to the non-number character.
 If the string has no numbers, where it goes does not matter.
   The [JavaScript `parseFloat` function][js-mpf] will do this correctly by default.